OpenPGP Key Generation With Backup

 You can carry this file with you or send it to anyone who you like.
 This file is not secret at all.
 If you want to use the Nitrokey on another system, you first import this public key via gpg --import pubkey.asc and then types gpg --card-status so that the system knows where to look for this key.
 That’s all.

-If you do not want to carry a public keyfile with you, you can upload it to keyserver.
-You can do this by typing gpg --keyserver search.keyserver.net --send-key keyID.
-If you are using another machine you can just import it by using gpg --keyserver search.keyserver.net --recv-key keyID.
+If you don’t want to carry a public key file, you can upload it to keyserver.
+For the common SKS federated keyservers, for example, keyserver.ubuntu.com.
+Type gpg --keyserver keyserver.ubuntu.com --send-key keyID.
+If you are using another machine, you can just import it by using gpg --keyserver keyserver.ubuntu.com --recv-key keyID.

 Another possibility is to change the URL setting on your card.
 Start gpg --card-edit again and first set the URL where the key is situated (e.g. on the keyserver or on your webpage etc.) via the url command.
 From now on you can import the key on another system by just using the fetch command within the gpg --card-edit environment.